 Since the NSSS is located entirely inside the containment vessel (which is immersed in water), there is greater flexibility to design for seismic forces.

 The DHRS provides secondary side reactor cooling for non-Loss of Coolant Accident (LOCA) events when normal feed water is not available.
 The system is a closed loop, two-phase natural circulation cooling system.
 Redundant trains of decay heat removal equipment are provided, one attached to each steam generator loop.

 Emergency Core Cooling System (ECCS)

-Following a LOCA or other condition resulting in an actuation of the ECCS, heat removal through the containment vessel rapidly reduces the containment pressure and temperature and maintains them at acceptably low levels for extended periods of time.
+Following a LOCA or other condition resulting in an actuation of the ECCS, heat removal through the containment vessel rapidly reduces the containment pressure and temperature.
 Steam is condensed on the inside surface of the containment vessel, which is passively cooled by conduction and convection of heat to the reactor pool water.
-Since the containment vessel is evacuated to a low absolute pressure during normal operation, only a small amount of non-condensable gas will be present inside the containment vessel.

 Chemical and Volume Control System (CVCS)

 The primary functions of the CVCS are to purify reactor coolant, adjust the boron concentration in the reactor coolant, and supply spray flow to the pressurizer.
 Equipment within the CVCS also allows for chemical addition to the reactor coolant, and heats the reactor coolant during startup.
 The CVCS contains safety-related valves credited with stopping inadvertent boron dilution and inadvertent addition of reactor coolant inventory.